 - 5th Level: Medically managed intensive inpatient treatment services

 Medical detox is typically included in medically controlled intensive inpatient treatments.
 This is when your withdrawal symptoms will be treated in order for your body to be totally cleansed of the substance to which you are addicted.

 Inpatient Rehab Programs

-In the event you need medical care during inpatient services it will be provided immediately.
-This type of program offers the highest chance of success, but it is also more expensive than other forms of treatment.
-These programs last anywhere from 28 to 90 days.
+If you require medical care while receiving inpatient services, it will be provided immediately.
+This type of therapy has the best success rate, but it is also more expensive than other types of treatment.
+These programs range in length from 28 to 90 days.

 Outpatient Rehab & Treatment